abunuwas/short-tutorials/fastapi-render/README.md

-# FastAPI Docker tutorial
+# Deploy with Render.com tutorial
-Code for my video tutorial [Run applications in Docker](https://youtu.be/mNpG1zg1QFc)
+Code for my video tutorial [Deploy with Render.com tutorial](https://youtu.be/nOP8khZhjhk)

 ## Run the code